Convergence of a robust deep FBSDE method for stochastic control: Convergence analysis

 \subsection{A discussion on the full error analysis of the robust deep FBSDE method}

 In Subsections~\ref{sec:Y0} and \ref{sec:strong}, only the time discretization error is considered, i.e., the error between \eqref{var_FBSDE} and \eqref{var_discrete_FBSDE}.
-For a full error analysis, the error between the fully implementable scheme \eqref{var_discrete_FBSDE} and \eqref{var_FBSDE} must be considered.
-Besides the time discretization error, there are three other sources of errors: The first is the error induced by optimizing over the parameters of a neural network, instead of over the vast set $\mathcal{Z}_h$.
-By the Universal Approximation Theorem \cite{UAT} this error can be made arbitrarily small, but this theorem gives no help with suggesting the network architecture that can guarantee a maximal error of desired size.
-Therefore, a careful error analysis for this error might fail to have a meaning.
+For a full error analysis, the error between the fully implementable scheme \eqref{var_discrete_FBSDE_implementable} and \eqref{var_FBSDE} must be considered.
+Besides the time discretization error, there are three other sources of error: The first is the error induced by optimizing over the parameters of a neural network, instead of over the vast set $\mathcal{Z}_h$.
+By the Universal Approximation Theorem \cite{cybenko1989approximations}, this error can be made arbitrarily small, but this theorem gives no help with suggesting the network architecture that can guarantee a maximal error of desired size.
 The second error is the Monte-Carlo error induced from approximating the expectation in $Y_0$ by a sample mean.
 This error allows for a simple error analysis and the Monte Carlo error is of the order $\mathcal O(M_{\mathrm{batch}}^{-1/2}$).
 The final error is the error induced from the inexact optimization procedure of \eqref{var_discrete_FBSDE_implementable}.